larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 But anyway, then when she didn't have, she was physically sitting.
 Oh, it's it seems only 26 it was.
-It was next door to the PDP one on the 2nd floor of building 26.
+It was next door to the PDP-1
+on the 2nd floor of building 26.
 (16:32)
 Yeah, it it having been moved,